fastmachinelearning/hls4ml/setup/QUICKSTART.md

 These instructions are for simply running the tool out-of-the-box and getting a feel for the workflow.

-**1) First clone our latest version from github and install it from the main directory:**
+**1) To clone our latest version from github and install it from the main directory:**
 ```
 git clone https://github.com/hls-fpga-machine-learning/hls4ml.git
 cd hls4ml/